 6: Know The FEHB And FEGLI Retirement Rules

-As I mentioned before, one of the reasons it’s important to drill down on your retirement planning five years out is because you must be enrolled in both the Federal Employees Health Benefit (FEHB) and the Federal Employees’ Group Life Insurance (FEGLI) programs for five years prior to retirement to maintain both coverages in retirement.
+As I mentioned before, one of the reasons it’s important to drill down on your retirement planning five years out is that you must be enrolled in both the Federal Employees Health Benefit (FEHB) and the Federal Employees’ Group Life Insurance (FEGLI) programs for five years prior to retirement to maintain both coverages in retirement.

 Although most federal employees have no need for FEGLI in retirement, some may need coverage.
 If you want to continue your FEGLI into retirement, you must meet the following requirements: